 Kevin Burke, LSW

-The father of the late abortion pioneer and physician Bernard Nathanson played a key role in the legalization and promotion of abortion in the United States.
+The late Dr Bernard Nathanson was the father of two aborted children, and experienced a difficult relationship with his own father.
+This painful father/son relationship played a key role in the legalization and promotion of abortion in the United States.

 “Bernard was born into a loveless home in which disdain toward his mother replaced oxygen in the household.
 His mother was constantly and unfairly berated and belittled by her husband [His father further humiliated his wife with extramarital affairs]… Nathanson and his sister, despite this hungered to gain their father’s respect and affirmation.”